 You are here: Home > Explore Cumbria > Areas of Cumbria > Carlisle & Hadrian’s Wall

-To the west of Carlisle, the Solway Coast Area of Outstanding Beauty is the perfect place to reconnect with nature.
-Hugging the Cumbrian coastline, Bowness-on-Solway is home to epic sunsets with majestic views across the water to Scotland.
+Away from the city centre, there’s plenty to discover in the areas surrounding Carlisle.
+To the west, visit the Solway Coast National Landscape: hugging the Cumbrian coastline, it’s the perfect place to reconnect with nature.
+The coastal village of Bowness-on-Solway marks the end of the Hadrian’s Wall Path National Trail, and is home to epic sunsets with majestic views across the water to Scotland.

-The nearby market town of Brampton is crammed with independent retailers, characterful pubs and scrumptious eateries.
-Surrounded by gently rolling countryside there’s also easy access to the more rugged landscape of the North Pennines Area of Outstanding Natural Beauty.
-The high scenic setting of Tindale Tarn is just one unexpected delight.
+The nearby market town of Brampton is filled with independent retailers, characterful pubs and delicious eateries.
+Surrounded by gentle rolling countryside, there’s also easy access to the more rugged landscapes of the North Pennines National Landscape.
+The high, scenic setting of Tindale Tarn is just one unexpected delight.

 Explore